Ця сторінка також доступна українською.

 Current risks to preservation: One small issue at the Zaliztsi cemetery site would perhaps actually be welcome: the high likelihood that more Jewish headstones will be discovered scattered around the village, and extracted for recovery and return to the cemetery.
 Then the issue would be how to extend the existing memorial to incorporate the new stones, although the memorial design and the cemetery size could certainly accommodate many more recovered matzevot.
 The size of the Zaliztsi Jewish community recorded in historical censuses and the age of the cemetery together suggest that there should be many hundreds if not thousands of headstones embedded under streets and sidewalks and in the foundations of residential and service buildings built during the Soviet era, as this was a common practice in western Ukraine from WWII and for decades later.

-The compatibility of concrete and natural stone is a persistent question among stone conservators and monument designers.
-Although there are a number of memorial monuments in western Ukraine and beyond which embed fragments of Jewish headstones carved from limestone and other natural stone types in walls or beds of concrete, concerns about expansion and contraction of the dissimilar materials and the relative softness of natural stone vs. concrete have driven some monument designers to insert buffer materials between stone and concrete, which is difficult to manage with cantilevered supports at the base of standing stones.
+The mechanical and chemical compatibility of Portland concrete and natural stone is a persistent concern among stone conservators and monument designers.
+Although there are a number of memorial monuments in western Ukraine and beyond which cast entire Jewish headstones (or encase fragments) carved from limestone and other natural stone types in beds or walls of concrete, there are serious long-term damage risks: expansion and contraction of the dissimilar materials, the softness of natural stone vs. the hardness of Portland concrete, soluble salts driven into stone as the concrete cures, and the difficulty of reworking or reversing concrete installations.
+Safer alternatives exist, though they require more time and effort; most involve lime mortars as the fixing material, though traditional deep ground support for standing stones is still feasible in some cases.
 Time will tell whether there is any actual risk to the headstones at the Zaliztsi cemetery memorial.
+See the guide page to stone conservation on this website for more information.

 Related projects in western Ukraine: Jewish headstone recovery projects in western Ukraine are summarized in case study 07 (around Rohatyn in Ivano-Frankivsk oblast) and case study 13 (from a street in Lviv) on this website.
 One example of a memorial incorporating recovered standing Jewish headstones is summarized in case study 09 (near Rudky in Lviv oblast); another example which embeds headstones and fragments in a concrete memorial wall is at the Jewish cemetery of Dobromil (Lviv oblast).
 A project organized by HFPJC (Avoyseinu) at the Jewish cemetery of Rozdil (also in Lviv oblast) repaired and reset fallen headstones in a large number of new poured concrete bases quite similar to those in Zaliztsi; the HFPJC site report includes helpful photographs of the work in progress to re-erect and set the headstones.